-The Kennedy Center will begin a year-long international celebration of the music of Leonard Bernstein at 100 in September.
+The Kennedy Center began a year-long international celebration of the music of Leonard Bernstein at 100 in September.
 The iconic American composer, conductor, pianist, educator, and humanitarian (1918–1990) impacted nearly every musical genre...especially Broadway.

 Image below: Leonard Bernstein